 “Where are you from?” she asked.

 “You’ll have to ask my parents, they wouldn’t tell me,” I said, repeating an old joke I had heard on the British TV series The Young Ones.
 This elicited a genuine laugh from her.
 Then she said, “I guess I can tell you.
 I’m from another dimension.
-Are you aware that there are other realities, which are separated by frequencies?”
+Are you aware that there are other realities that exist on a frequency spectrum?”
+She gestured with her finger in an up-down motion.

 “We have to be careful with these energies here.
 When our people first crossed over at this point, there was a massive surge in the electromagnetic field around these waters and one of your military aircraft that was in the vicinity was pulled down.
 Two people were killed.”
 Well, that got dark fast.
 I felt a sense of sadness wash over me and then it was gone.
 She wasn’t kidding, either.
 That actually happened.